linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Modern Financial Markets and Institutions/Chapter 12 Foreign exchange markets.md

 Foreign exchange (forex or FX) markets developed thousands of years ago in response to the growth of international trade.
 To begin with, universal stores of value (such as gold or a set weight (e.g. shekel of barley) were used, and a trader would receive from his customer an amount in gold or barley equivalent to the value of the goods in his own country.
 The UK currency, the pound sterling, was originally a pound weight of sterling silver, giving traders the ability to price their goods in a foreign country in terms of the weight of silver.
 As currency usage increased, traders from one country selling their wares in another country had to develop a less cumbersome method of working out how much they should receive for their goods and so direct exchanges of currency became more prevalent.

 Today most of that trading is carried out by the FX departments of major banks.
-The amount traded on the foreign exchange markets is a colossal amount around  $4,000 billion per day.
+The amount traded on the foreign exchange markets is a colossal amount around  \$4,000 billion per day.
 Actual import and export trading forms a tiny percentage of this figure.
-According to the United Nations Conference on Trade and Development world exports are more than$ 16,000 billion per year, equating to a mere 44 billion per day, about 1 per cent of the amount traded on the FX markets.
+According to the United Nations Conference on Trade and Development world exports are more than\$ 16,000 billion per year, equating to a mere 44 billion per day, about 1 per cent of the amount traded on the FX markets.
 The vast amount remaining is made up of currency trading, by banks, governments, institutions, companies and individuals.

 This chapter looks at the foreign exchange markets from a number of angles.
 First, there is a description of the different types of FX markets, from simple spot 'immediate' delivery of one currency for another (immediate means within two days), to forwards which allow exchange of currency at a future date.
 Then we examine the way in which FX prices are quoted, with a particular emphasis on understanding the tables in the Financial Times.
 It has not always been the case that the main currencies have been allowed to float against each other determined by market forces.
 In the past rates of exchange were usually set by government in a variety of interventionist regimes.
 We look at some of these alternatives to floating.
 Another important angle is the impact of shifts in FX rates on people and businesses.
 Significant sums can be lost and firms can go out of business if they fail to manage the risk.
 We discuss some of the techniques used, which helps to illustrate a number of the instruments available in the FX markets.
 Finally, we ask how the level of exchange rate is determined: What are the major influences?